flutter/samples/experimental/pedometer/README.md

 * platform folders (`ios` etc.): Contains the build files for building and bundling the native code library with the platform application.

-* `example`: Contains the native source code, and a CMakeFile.txt file for building that source code into a dynamic library.
+* `example`: Contains the native source code for building that source code into a dynamic library.